BigPapaChas/ow-bot/CONTRIBUTING.md

 # Debugging the server

-In vscode, add the following launch configuration then select "runserver" (or "F5") in the debug menu.
+In [VSCode](https://code.visualstudio.com/), add the following launch configuration then select "runserver" in the debug menu.
+Click ► Play in the debug menu (or F5) to start debugging.

 ```json
 {